PeskyPotato/GrabIt/README.md

 | ext          | File extension                    |

 ### Blacklist
 If you wish to avoid downloading a specific user or subreddit you can blacklist them.
-To blacklist a user add their username like so `u/spez` or to blacklist a subreddit add it without any slashes like so `AskReddit`.
-Below are how they would look as a valid argument.
+Below is an example of how you would blacklist the user "Gallowboob" and the subreddit "r/Documentaries".

-    python3 RedditGrabber.py --blacklist u/spez
+    python3 RedditGrabber.py --blacklist u/GallowBoob
-    python3 RedditGrabber.py --blacklist AskReddit
+    python3 RedditGrabber.py --blacklist r/Documentaries

 ### Search
 You can search a subreddit using keywords along with sorting and time filters.
 Below are examples of a simple search on r/all for "breakfast cereal".